The Richest Man In Babylon Summary – 7 Wealth Lessons

 Billionaire Reading Habits

-As you can imagine, the world’s wealthiest people are avid readers as well.
+As common sense would have it, the world’s wealthiest people are avid readers as well.

 Here’s a handful to learn from: